fleschutz/libSI/README.md

 What's the free fall time from Eiffel Tower in Paris?
 It's...
 8.20374 sec What's Markus BMI?
 OMG, it's...
 24.9307
 What's a radar's geometrical horizon (the distance it can see)?
 It's...
 10.7941 km What's the time needed to fly non-stop around the Earth at Mach 1?
 It's...
-33.7332h What's the travel time of sun light to Earth?
+33.7332 h What's the travel time of sun light to Earth?
 It's...
 8.31675 min What's the sum of 1 byte + 1kB + 1GB...(and so on)?
 It's...
 1.001e+30 What's the population density on Earth (people per km² of land area)?
 It's...
 55.0557